What’s the difference between membership and certification with CCPA?

 - Research and Evaluation

-To assist you in selecting the proper category for your Masters of Counselling degree coursework, please click here for Coursework Areas and Descriptions.
+To assist you in selecting the proper category for your Masters of Counselling degree coursework, please see the Certification Guide for Coursework Areas and Descriptions.
 This coursework should be listed out with the course code, name of the course as it appears on your transcript, and the semester in which you took each course on the CCC Application Form to outline how your degree meets CCPA requirements for assessment by the Registrar.

 Who can provide a signature of co-attestation to my CCC Work Experience form?